neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

     submodules: ['bert.embeddings', 'bert.encoder', 'qa_outputs']
 ```

-## Final step: export to ONNX and run with DeepSparse
+## Final Step: Export to ONNX and Benchmark with DeepSparse

 To run the compressed and quantized `obert-large` model in the DeepSparse engine, we need to export it to ONNX with:
 ```shell
 sparseml.transformers.export_onnx \